hyoau/jfmt/README.md

 mvn clean install
 ```

-Wish this tool could be helpful to you :)
+Hope this tool could be helpful to you :)